 Acceptable risk

-Acceptable risk is the level of potential loss, harm, or negative impact that an organization consciously decides to tolerate after implementing security controls and mitigation measures.
-Since eliminating all cybersecurity risks is typically impractical, economically unfeasible, or operationally disruptive, organizations must determine which residual risks fall within their predefined tolerance thresholds based on thorough risk assessments.
+Acceptable risk is the level of potential loss or harm that an organization is willing to tolerate after implementing security controls and mitigation measures.
+Since eliminating all risks to information systems and data assets is often impractical, economically unfeasible, or operationally disruptive, organizations must systematically determine which residual risks fall within their predefined tolerance thresholds.
+This determination is a critical executive decision informed by thorough risk assessments that evaluate identified threats, system vulnerabilities, and the potential likelihood and impact of adverse events.